 \section{Abstract}

 Cryogenic buffer gas sources are ubiquitous for producing cold, collimated molecular beams for quantum science, chemistry, and precision measurements.
-The molecules are typically produced by laser ablating a metal target in the presence of a donor gas, where the radical of interest emerges among the reaction products due to a barrier-free process or under thermal or optical excitation.
-High-barrier reactions, such as between calcium and molecular hydrogen, should be precluded.
-Here, we study chemical reactions between Ca and three hydrogen isotopologues H$_2$, D$_2$, and HD in a cryogenic cell with helium buffer gas.
-Remarkably, we observe that H$_2$ can serve as both a reactant and a buffer gas, far outperforming D$_2$ and HD.
-Our results demonstrate a robust method for generating cold beams of alkaline-earth-metal hydrides for laser cooling and trapping.
-The observations are complemented by a reaction model, yielding qualitative agreement with the experiment.
+The molecules are typically produced by laser ablating a metal target in the presence of a donor gas.
+The radical of interest emerges due to a barrier-free reaction or under thermal or optical excitation.
+High-barrier reactions, such as between Ca and H$_2$, should be precluded.
+We study chemical reactions between Ca and three hydrogen isotopologues H$_2$, D$_2$, and HD in a cryogenic cell with helium buffer gas.
+We observe that H$_2$ can serve as both a reactant and a buffer gas, outperforming D$_2$ and HD.
+We use a reaction network model to describe the chemical dynamics and find that the enhanced molecular yield can be attributed to rapid vibrational excitations of the reactant gas.
+Our results demonstrate a robust method for generating bright cold beams of alkaline-earth-metal hydrides for laser cooling and trapping.